paramanandnarsinhabhat/Netflix-Dataset-Analysis-2023/readme.md

 6. **Initial Years**: The very low numbers in the initial years (2010-2013) indicate the early stages of Netflix's content library when it was probably transitioning from a DVD rental service to a streaming platform.

- "Stability in Viewer Ratings on Netflix Over Fourteen Years"
+ Stability in Viewer Ratings on Netflix Over Fourteen Years

 1. **Consistent Median Ratings**: The median ratings (indicated by the line within each box) remain relatively stable over the years, hovering around the 7 to 8 range.
 This suggests a consistent level of content quality as perceived by viewers throughout the time period analyzed.